hiimvikash/Omnify-Assignment/backend/README.md

 ```
 - run `npx prisma migrate dev --name init` to migrate all the table in your DB (this will access your DatabaseURL in .env)
 - run `npx prisma generate`
+- go to `/src/routes/blogRoutes` and update with ur REDIS URI.
 - run `npm run dev`